-As part of OCC's annual review of its Board Charter, OCC is proposing changes to its Board Charter and Article III of the By-Laws to provide specific requirements used to determine whether an individual director meets the definition of a Public Director.
-As outlined in Article III of OCC's current By-Laws, OCC's existing Board of Directors must be composed of nine Member Directors, up to five Exchange directors, no less than five Public Directors, and may include one Management Director.
-48 To account for changes in regulatory requirements, OCC's proposed changes to the Board Charter provide that OCC's Board must be comprised of no less than five directors who are not an associated person or employee of (i) an entity that is registered or exempt from registration with the Securities and Exchange Commission or Commodity Futures

-Trading Commission or (ii) affiliate of such an entity described in (i).
+Proposed Changes to OCC's Board Charter and By-Laws Identified During OCC's Annual Review Process current By-Laws, OCC's existing Board of Directors must be composed of nine Member Directors, up to five Exchange directors, no less than five Public Directors, and may include one Management Director.
+To account for changes in regulatory requirements, OCC's proposed changes to the Board Charter provide that OCC's Board must be comprised of no less than five directors who are not an associated person or employee of (i) an entity that is registered or exempt from registration with the SEC or CFTC or (ii) affiliate of such an entity described in (i).
 OCC proposes to remove reference to the language that the director must not be affiliated with any national securities exchange, national securities association, designated contract market, futures commission merchant, or broker or dealer in securities.